About This Chapter

 Evaluating Arguments and Reasoning - Chapter Summary

-This chapter on evaluating arguments and reasoning can teach you to determine whether facts and ideas are relevant to a text and to identify appeals to popularity or emotion.
+This chapter on evaluating arguments and reasoning can teach you to make determinations about reasoning in written text.
 Our video lessons can also teach you to recognize statements that strengthen or weaken arguments.
-Other lessons in this chapter address the following objectives:
+By the end of this chapter you will be able to:

-- Evaluating the reasoning in a written passage
+- Evaluate the reasoning in a written passage

-- Identifying logical fallacies that appeal to emotion, popularity or ignorance
+- Identify logical fallacies that appeal to emotion, popularity or ignorance

 This chapter is taught by experienced educators, including those who hold advanced degrees and have experience teaching writing courses at the college and professional levels.
 Most of the videos in this chapter are only around five minutes in length, and they're presented in a manner that makes learning fun.
 If you have trouble absorbing information that's presented in a video format, you can use the written transcripts that accompany each video.